 Circumstances outside one’s control.

 Advantages and disadvantages do not stack.
-If a creature has gain two advantages from multiple effects, that creature is still “only at advantage” and rolls one extra die, not an extra for each.
+If a creature has gained two advantages from multiple effects, that creature is still only “at advantage” and rolls one extra die, not an extra for each condition.
 The same is true for multiple disadvantages.
 However, if the circumstances and effects are such that a creature gains both advantage and disadvantage, then neither apply and the normal amount of dice are rolled.
 This is true even if multiple disadvantages apply while only one advantage occurs – and vice versa.

 When having advantage or disadvantage along with another circumstance, such as a halfling’s chance skill, which allows a re-roll, then only one-die may be re-rolled.
 If both dice could be re-rolled, the player chooses one.
 As an example, if the halfling has advantage and rolls a 12 and a 1, then chance skill would allow the 1 to be re-rolled.Raw Dice